ualibmetadata/Archive-It-stylesheets/README.md

 Archive-It-stylesheets
 ======================

-XSLT stylesheets for working with metadata in Archive-It.
+This repository includes XSLT stylesheets for metadata export and ingest into the Archive-It web archiving platform.